MicrosoftDocs/Devices-docs/surface/surface-driver-firmware-lifecycle-support.md

 # Surface devices driver and firmware lifecycle

-In response to requests from customers for more detailed lifecycle information to help plan and manage hardware and software deployments, Surface is offering additional guidance on our driver and firmware updates.
+In response to requests from customers for more detailed lifecycle information to help plan and manage hardware and software deployments, Surface is offering more guidance on our driver and firmware updates.

 This lifecycle policy covers driver and firmware releases for Windows-based Surface devices.
 The lifecycle begins when a device is first released and concludes when Surface ceases publication of driver and firmware updates on the end-of-servicing date.
-The following sections define the lifecycle policy and end-of-servicing date dates.
+The following sections define the lifecycle policy and end-of-servicing dates.

 ## Overview of Surface driver and firmware lifecycle policy